 To attach the support pieces, you’ll want to use wood screws.
 The ones I got were barely long enough, so opt for a longer size than you might think you need.
 Mine worked but just barely!

 Step 7: Use a little hot glue for extra support.

 I was doing this project all by myself, so to hold my support pieces in place, I used just a little bit of hot glue.
 Before the glue is set, use a level to make sure your board is nice and straight.
 Then, screw the piece in place using your drill and the wood screws.

 Next, set your shelf board on top of the support pieces.
 Again, use the hot glue to hold the board in place.
 I put a thin line of hot glue along the top edge of my support piece.
-I did this instead of nailing or screwing it in place because you’ll still want to be able to easily access the plumbing underneath the sink if you need to.
-With the hot glue, you can gently pop your board out if needed.
-(See, glue guns aren’t just for crafts!)
+The glue works better than a nail or screw because you can access the plumbing underneath.

-I love the extra storage!
-Everything is now so neat and organized.
-My favorite part is that I don’t have to stack things on top of each other.
+And that’s it—you’re done!
+I love the extra storage we gained from this project.
+Everything is so neat and organized, and the best part is we don’t have to stack things on top of each other for more space.

 As you can see, there are lots of ways to capture extra storage space—even in the smallest of bathrooms.
 The bathroom storage ideas above completely transformed my space.
 Try them out in your space and see what sticks.
 You might be surprised at how much function you gain when everything has a place!